 23-year-old Mark came to me like many young criminal defense clients – scared to death, with his frustrated and equally frightened parents in tow.
-He’d gotten caught up in a crime spree of car break-ins that eventually got him charged with 19 felonies.
+He’d gotten caught up in a Boiling Springs crime spree of car break-ins that eventually got him charged with 19 felonies in Spartanburg.
 That included burglary 1st degree, which carries a minimum 15 years in prison– up to life.

 What I did to help.
 Upon reviewing the extensive evidence I compelled the State to give us, we realized the State’s case was basically airtight.
 What do you do with a 23-year-old charged with multiple felonies where the State’s case is airtight?